cortex-cms/cortex-docs/glossary.md

 ###### FieldType

-Describes the characteristics of some piece of data that can be used to compose a ContentType.
-For example, if a ContentType needs a string of text, that would be a TextFieldType, a pdf would be a DocumentFileFieldType, and so on.
+Describes the characteristics of some piece of data that can be used to compose a `ContentType`.
+For example, if a `ContentType` needs a string of text, you might utilize a `TextFieldType`, while a PDF might require a `FileFieldType`, and so on.

 ###### ContentItem